ldtteam/MinecoloniesWiki/source/systems/request.md

 The request system is based on two components: the [Warehouse](../../source/buildings/warehouse) — which stores all of your colony’s resources — and the [Couriers](../../source/workers/courier) — who pick up and drop off items between buildings.
 The Couriers wait in the Warehouse until a request comes in.

-When a citizen realizes that they need an item, they’ll first look in their inventory, hut block, and attached hut inventory.
+When a citizen realizes that they need an item, they’ll first look in their inventory, hut block, and [Racks](../../source/items/rack) in their hut.
 If they cannot find the item in these locations, they’ll then make a request automatically.
 If this item is in the Warehouse, a Courier will then take it from the Warehouse and deliver it to your citizen automatically.

 ## Crafting Requests